liviucotfas/ase-windows-applications-programming/08 - WinForms - Dialogs.md

 ![UI Dialog](docs/7/ui-dialog-sample.PNG)

-3. Name the “Edit” button “btnEdit” and the “Delete” button “btnDelete”
+3. Name the “Edit” button `btnEdit` and the “Delete” button `btnDelete`

-4. Modify the “DisplayParticipants” method in the “MainForm” class in order to set the “Tag” property for the ListViewItem instances, as shown below.
+4. Modify the `DisplayParticipants` method in the `MainForm` class in order to set the `Tag` property for the `ListViewItem` instances, as shown below.

 	```c#
 	private void DisplayParticipants()